 To participate in the program a qualified firestop contractor must:

-- Contractor firms must appoint and employ at least one designated responsible individual (DRI) with firestop system expertise and experience demonstrated by successfully completing a UL firestop exam and meeting additional requirements.
+- Appoint and employ at least one designated responsible individual (DRI) with firestop expertise.

 - Maintain a 10-element management system that is evaluated through an annual audit.

 Benefits of engaging a qualified contractor

 UL currently certifies the products being used in firestop installations.
 This allows UL to apply its existing expertise in qualifying contractors to our stringent evaluation program.
 The benefits of working with a qualified contractor include:

 Increased confidence in the installation process – Authorities having jurisdiction (AHJs), architects, building owners and fire marshals benefit knowing the contractor’s installation processes have been reviewed and management system certified.